-John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his five years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his seven years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10.

-Casey Matthews' national championship in 3-meter diving as one of eight Boilermakers to qualifying for the NCAA Championships highlighted Purdue's 2012-13 season.
-The diving duo of Michelle Cabassol and Matthews accounted for 44 team points at the national championship meet in Indianapolis, helping the Boilers place 19th among the 43 scoring teams.
+Matthews' national championship in 3-meter diving as one of eight Boilermakers to qualifying for the NCAA Championships highlighted Purdue's 2012-13 season.
+The diving duo of Cabassol and Matthews accounted for 44 team points at the national championship meet in Indianapolis, helping the Boilers place 19th among the 43 scoring teams.
 It was Purdue's third-best showing in program history.

-Along with being among the six swimmers to qualify for the NCAA Championships, Lauren Gustafson closed out her career with a bevy of academic honors.
+Along with being among the six swimmers to qualify for the NCAA Championships, Gustafson closed out her career with a bevy of academic honors.
 As one of the most recognized Purdue student-athletes during the 2012-13 school year, she was the recipient of NCAA and Big Ten Postgraduate Scholarships.
 Graduating with a 3.99 GPA earned Gustafson First Team Academic All-America recognition, the program's first such First Team honoree.
 In the pool, she broke the program record in the 50 free at the 2013 Big Ten Championships and finished as the runner-up in the 100 free.
 Gustafson finished her career part of Purdue record-setting teams in all five relay events.

 The Boilermakers' 16 new records established in 2011-12 featured seven individual team benchmarks, seven individual freshman bests and two relay records.
 Purdue has now set new school records in every swimming during Klinge's tenure.
 Nine swimmers also represented the program at the 2012 U.S. Olympic Team Trials in Omaha.